 Ultrasonic Thickness (UT) data obtained by using the ultrasonic probe are accurate to within 0.001”.
 Local metal loss FFS assessment was performed based on UT data.

-The UT wall thickness profile summary along with contour plots are shown in this section.
-UT and PEC data is shown in Appendix D.
+The UT wall thickness profile summary along with contour plots are shown below.
+A comparison between UT and PEC data is shown in Appendix D.

-Oil export
+Oil Export Riser Piping

-The summary measured wall thickness data for the oil export riser are provided in Table 4.1 and shown in Figure 4.1, 3.
+The summary measured wall thickness data for the oil export riser are provided in Table 4.1 and shown in Figure 4.1, [3].
 The contour plots for the measured wall thickness areas are also given in this section.